Troubleshooting

 2. Check the server logs for error messages

-3. Open an issue on GitHub with the diagnostic bundle and relevant log entries
+3. Open an issue on the Valoryx community tracker with the diagnostic bundle and relevant log entries

 The diagnostic bundle does not contain your content, passwords, or API tokens — only structural metadata and configuration (with secrets redacted).